 - Aligning your policies with the FHA, the Keating Memo, and the International Property Maintenance Code

-- Only limiting your property’s occupancy based on the number of people living there versus the number of children living there
+- Limiting your property’s occupancy based on the total number of people living there versus the number of children

 - Deciding when a child becomes an occupant (for example, after four years of age)